Menu

 How to fix it #

-Replace the deprecated type with its recommended replacement:
+Replace the deprecated trait with a non-deprecated type:

 {